Wrongful Termination Lawyer

 - Collect important evidence.
 During the investigative process, a wrongful termination attorney will review discovery documents and determine what’s relevant to your case.
 An attorney can also gather witnesses to have them answer important questions in your case.

 - File motions.
 If your boss makes damaging allegations against you that are untrue, a wrongful termination lawyer can file motions to stop them.

 - File with the EEOC or ACRD.
 A wrongful termination attorney can file a wrongful discharge lawsuit, a breach of contract claim, and, if necessary, file a discrimination claim with the Equal Employment Opportunity Commission or the Arizona Civil Rights Division.

 The highly skilled and experienced illegal termination lawyers at Matt Fendon Law Group will review the facts of your case.
-Our lawyers know Arizona employment termination laws, and we have helped many clients with unlawful termination lawsuits.
+Our lawyers know employment termination laws in Arizona, and we have helped many clients with unlawful termination lawsuits.
 We will look at your employment case and the applicable laws.
 We will determine whether you may have a claim against your employer for breach of contract or wrongful termination.

 Call now to schedule a confidential consultation.